 Rensselaer’s Master of Science in Information Technology balances the study of management strategies and technology leadership with advanced course work in an IT concentration.
 Students complete a suite of Core and Capstone courses, and also select three to five additional courses to complete their Concentrations.
 Both a professional and research track are offered for the M.S. in IT degree.

-Eleven Concentrations are currently available at Rensselaer's Troy Campus: Data Science and Analytics, Information Dominance, Web Science, Networking, Management Information Systems, Software Design, Finanical Engineering, Database and Intelligent Systems, Information Security, Information Systems Engineering and Human-Computer Interaction.
+Twelve Concentrations are currently available at Rensselaer's Troy Campus: Cognitive Computing, Data Science and Analytics, Information Dominance, Web Science, Networking, Management Information Systems, Software Design, Finanical Engineering, Database and Intelligent Systems, Information Security, Information Systems Engineering and Human-Computer Interaction.

 Programs are individually tailored to accommodate a variety of entering backgrounds and career goals.
 The M.S. in IT can be completed with two terms of intensive study.
 A three-term option with a paid internship is also available.